The Watercolour Course with Jane Ward

 I also use a small Chinese sable brush bought from Heaton Cooper in Grasmere.

-Mixing palettes can be bought but working at home you can’t beat white china saucers!
+Mixing palettes can be bought but working at home you can just use white china saucers!

 A large container for water.